 The thyroid needs safety to function, and a fully nourished body means safety.
 So consistently getting enough nutrient dense foods by eating every 3 to 4 hours is important.
 Your thyroid also needs glucose (carbohydrates).
 Low carb diets will suppress your thyroid.

 5. Short-term dieting results mean long-term damage to your metabolism.

-While you may might initially lose weight, most of what you're actually losing is muscle mass and water weight.
-When we give our body less nutrients, it's forced to utilize it's own muscle tissue for energy.
-While you may think you're using up "stored fat" as energy, we're teaching our body to store MORE fat.
+While you might initially lose weight, most of what you're actually losing is muscle mass and water weight.
+When you give your body less nutrients, it's forced to utilize it's own muscle tissue for energy.
+While you may think you're using up "stored fat" as energy, you are teaching our body to store MORE fat.

-Glucose is our body's preferred source of fuel, when you don't get enough, the body and liver become stressed.
-Our body will prioritize creating stress hormones, storing fat, adn losing muscle FIRST.
+Glucose is your body's preferred source of fuel, when you don't get enough, your body and liver become stressed.
+Our body will prioritize creating stress hormones, storing fat, and losing muscle FIRST.
 By losing muscle, you are creating long-term damage.
 Muscle is metabolically active, and maintaining muscle mass is the best way to support your metabolism

 Love and health,